 The Gregory Alpaca is built with expeditions and exotic adventures in mind.
-It was one of the most durable in the bunch and was also highly weather resistant.
+It's one of the most durable in the bunch and is also highly weather resistant.
 It was one of the easiest models to lash to vehicles, animals, or whatever your mode of transportation might be.
-The supple fabric and large opening made it nice and easy to pack and its only small downfall was that it didn't offer as many pockets as several of its close competitors.
-Additionally, the handful of the pockets it did feature, particularly its external access pocket, weren't quite as user-friendly as other models.
+The supple fabric and large opening make it nice and easy to pack, and its only small downfall is that it doesn't offer as many pockets as several of its close competitors; additionally, the handful of the pockets it did feature, particularly its external access pocket, weren't quite as user-friendly as other models.

 Gregory Alpaca Review

 Compare prices at 3 resellers Pros: Highly weather resistant, easy to pack, dual mesh zippered pockets under the lid, comfortable shoulder straps